 Moglen and others (2006) compared estimates of flood discharges from the Fixed Region, Region of Influence, and L-Moment methods to Bulletin 17B estimates at the gaged sites and determined that the Fixed Region approach was most accurate.
 The Fixed Region approach uses the five hydrologic regions shown in Figure 2.1 plus there are separate rural and urban equations for the Piedmont Region (a total of six sets of equations).
-The Fixed Region regression equations are the recommended statistical approach for ungaged watersheds in Maryland and supercede the regression equations developed by Dillow (1996).
-The Fixed Region regression equations are described in more detail in this chapter and are provided in Appendix 3.
+The Fixed Region regression equations developed by Moglen and others